Kingsbury, London: History

 Kingsbury was an ancient parish of a fairly modest 6.9 km2 in the Hundred of Gore and county of Middlesex.
-Following local government redrawing of electoral wards Kingsbury corresponds to the Fryent and Barnhill wards and in all of its various older guises, a minority or all of the Queensbury ward.

 The early English kings had parted with their manor of Kingsbury long before the Conquest.
 An estate called Tunworth, in the northern part of Kingsbury parish, was granted by Edwy to his thegn Lyfing in 957.
 By 1066 it probably formed part of the manor of Kingsbury, which was then held by Wlward White, a thegn of the Confessor, and passed from him to Ernulf of Hesdin who died in 1097 and his lands passed to the family of Walter of Salisbury.
 Thereafter the overlordship of Kingsbury descended with Edgware manor.
 By 1086 on the Domesday survey of property, Ernulf's manor in Kingsbury had been subinfeudated to Albold as Lord.
 It was not mentioned again until 1317, when, under the name of the manor of Kingsbury, it belonged to Baldwin Poleyn of Tebworth.

 Kingsbury developed little in housing and population in the 19th century, remaining a polyfocal village.
 In this age, Oliver Goldsmith, writer and playwright, lived at Hyde Farm, Kingsbury (1771–1774); the third Lord Mansfield was buried at St. Andrew's churchyard in 1840.

 Although it lay close to London, development started slowly, and it was not until after the First World War that the district became built up.
 An aircraft industry was established in the part of Kingsbury adjacent to Hendon aerodrome during the war, while the road network was improved to cater for the British Empire Exhibition in nearby Wembley in 1924.
 The number of inhabited houses in the civil parish increased from just 140 in 1901 to 3,937 in 1931.
 By 1951 this had risen to 11,776.
 Between 1921 and 1931 Kingsbury's population increased by 796%.

 Population growth meant the existing parish church, built in 1884, dedicated to the Holy Innocents, and adjacent to the more historic Old St Andrew's church, became too small.
 It was replaced during the 1930s.
 The current church, completed to designs by Samuel Daukes in 1847, had originally been constructed in Wells Street in central London but after its use declined it was deconstructed, transported and rebuilt (by Holland, Hannen & Cubitts, directed by architect William Adam Forsyth) in its entirety in Kingsbury in 1933–34.